 Abstract: We develop a new model to explain the occupational structure of Dutch sectors of industry.
 The non-homothetic production function we use takes account of capital-skill complementarities, skill-biased technological change and the interaction between labour demand and supply.

 Eddie C.Y.
 Kuo and Linda Low, The Information Society 17(4)

 Using population census data since 1921, this article traces changes in employment and occupational structure in Singapore in the past 80 years.
 This is a follow-up to an earlier paper by Kuo and Chen (1987) that reported the nascent formation of the information society in Singapore till the 1980s.

 CHANGING ASSOCIATION BETWEEN COMMUNITY OCCUPATIONAL STRUCTURE AND ISCHAEMIC HEART DISEASE MORTALITY IN THE UNITED STATES - The Lancet, Volume 330, Issue 8567, Pages 1067-1070

 Abstract: The changing association between community occupational structure and ischaemic heart disease mortality in white men and women of the United States from 1968 to 1982 has been investigated.
 Occupational structure was represented by the proportion of workers in white-collar jobs.
-A negative association, with lower mortality in communities with higher levels of white-collar employment, emerged over the period in both men and women.
-The results for men may be interpreted as suggesting a recapitulation in the US of the changing association between social class and heart disease observed in Britain.
-Occupational structure, however, reflects resources and opportunities in a community derived from its contribution to the national and international economy.
-Thus the growing inequalities in heart disease mortality presented in this ecological study relate more appropriately to communities than to individual workers.
+Occupational structure reflects resources and opportunities in a community derived from its contribution to the national and international economy.

 Joint effects of social class and community occupational structure on coronary mortality among black men and white men, upstate New York.